 This quarterly report on Form 10-Q includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Security Exchange Act of 1934, as amended.
 All statements other than statements of historical facts contained in this quarterly report, including statements regarding the future financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," and similar expressions, as they relate to the Company, are intended to identify forward-looking statements.
-We have based these forward-looking statements largely on current expectations and projections about future events and financial trends that it believes may affect financial condition, results of operations, business strategy and financial needs.
+We have based these forward-looking statements largely on current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, among other things:

-- · our limited operating history; - · our inability to obtain any additional required financing or financing available to us on acceptable terms; - our failure to successfully commercialize its product candidates; - · costs and delays in the development and/or receipt of FDA or other required governmental approvals, or the failure to obtain such approvals, for our product candidates;
+- · our limited operating history; - · our inability to obtain any additional required financing or financing available to us on acceptable terms; - · our failure to successfully commercialize our product candidates; - · costs and delays in the development and/or receipt of FDA or other required governmental approvals, or the failure to obtain such approvals, for our product candidates;

-- · uncertainties in clinical trial results; - our inability to maintain or enter into, and the risks resulting from our dependence upon, collaboration or contractual arrangements necessary for the development, manufacture, commercialization, marketing, sales and distribution of any products;
+- uncertainties in clinical trial results; - · our inability to maintain or enter into, and the risks resulting from our dependence upon, collaboration or contractual arrangements necessary for the development, manufacture, commercialization, marketing, sales and distribution of any products;

-- · our inability to control the costs of manufacturing our products; - · continued cooperation and support of Novogen, our parent company; - competition and competitive factors; - · our inability to protect our patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate our business;
+- · our inability to control the costs of manufacturing our products; - continued cooperation and support of Novogen Limited ("Novogen"), our parent company; - · competition and competitive factors; - · our inability to protect our patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate our business;

-- our inability to operate our business without infringing the patents and proprietary rights of others; - · costs stemming from our defence against third party intellectual property infringement claims; - · difficulties in enforcement of civil liabilities against our officers and directors who are residents of jurisdictions outside the
+- our inability to operate our business without infringing the patents and proprietary rights of others; - · costs stemming from our defence against third party intellectual property infringement claims; - · difficulties in enforcement of civil liabilities against those of our officers and directors who are residents of jurisdictions outside the United States;

-United States:

 - · general economic conditions;

 - the failure of any products to gain market acceptance;

 - technological changes;

 - · government regulation generally and the receipt of the regulatory approvals;

 - · changes in industry practice; and

-- one-time events.
+- · one-time events.

 These risks are not exhaustive.
 Other sections of this quarterly report may include additional factors which could adversely impact business and financial performance.
-In addition, our business and financial performance may be affected by the factors that are discussed under "Risk Factors" in the Annual Report on Form 10-K for the year ended June 30, 2006.
+In addition, our business and financial performance may be affected by the factors that are discussed under "Risk Factors" in the Annual Report on Form 10-K for the year ended June 30, 2006 and quarterly reports on Form 10-Q for the periods ended September 30 and December 31, 2006.
 Moreover, we operate in a very competitive and rapidly changing environment.

 You should not rely upon forward-looking statements as predictions of future events.
-We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur.
+We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or will occur.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.